pietroppeter/nim-fosdem/README.md

 Todo:

-- [ ] create room in Matrix/Discord
+- [x] create room in Matrix/Discord: https://matrix.to/#/#nim-fosdem:matrix.org
 - [ ] improve description of devroom
 - [x] improve why does it fit fosdem
 - [ ] who is Primary Contact?